vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 `--tls-server-cert`, no short name

+This option is **mandatory** if you use custom server certificates, rather than auto-generated certificates.
 If you do not use  an automatically generated server certificate, use this option in combination with the `--tls-server-key` option, that provides the path to the private key file for the custom server certificate.
 Include the name of the certificate file in the path.

 If you provide a custom server certificate by using the `--tls-server-cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.

-If you use custom certificates, container developers run Docker commands with the `--tlsverify`, `--tlscacert`, `--tlscert`, and `--tlskey` options.
-For more information about how to connect Docker clients to VCHs, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

 <pre>--tls-server-cert <i>path_to_certificate_file</i>/<i>certificate_file_name</i>.pem</pre>